reondaze-a/tripleten-projects/project-7/README.md

 Since the pre-processing of the data has been done in the previous chapters, I will go straight to creating the model.

+## Goal
+The goal for this project is to develop a model with the highest possible accuracy.
+In this project, the threshold for accuracy is 0.75.
+I will check the accuracy using the test dataset.

 ## Data description
 Every observation in the dataset contains monthly behavior information about one user.
 The information given is as follows:
  * `сalls` — number of calls,